tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-multi-container-app.md

 ### <a name="connect-wordpress-to-redis"></a>A WordPress csatlakoztatása a Redishez

 Jelentkezzen be a WordPress-rendszergazdába.
-A bal oldali navigációs menüben válassza a **Beépülő modulok**, majd a **Telepített beépülő modulok** lehetőséget.
+A bal oldali navigációs sávon válassza a **plugins**lehetőséget, majd válassza a **telepített beépülő modulok**lehetőséget.

 ![WordPress beépülő modulok kiválasztása][2]